 happy doctor

-Can You Get Pregnant With Amenorrhea?
+Can You Conceive With Amenorrhea?

 Thankfully, there are many different treatment options for amenorrhea, depending on the root cause.
 While hormonal birth control is usually the go-to solution for those looking to avoid pregnancy, if you’re trying to get pregnant treatment may include medications to stimulate ovulation, correct hormonal imbalances, or address any underlying causes such as stress or eating disorders.
 In some cases, surgery may be necessary to correct problems within the reproductive system.